By Katie Levy, 4x certified Salesforce consultant with HigherEchelon, Inc.

 For customers sending outbound emails from Salesforce, the size limit will increase from 25MB to 35MB with the Winter ’21 release.
 This includes email headers, body text, and attachments.

-Learn more about what new features are available with the Winter ‘21 release through the release notes, and contact us if you’d like to learn more about how HigherEchelon partners with organizations to help quickly and successfully implement Salesforce.
+Learn more about what new features are available with the Winter ‘21 release through the release notes, and contact us if you’d like to learn more about how Salesforce implementation partner HigherEchelon helps organizations quickly and successfully implement Salesforce.

 Katie Levy is a 4x certified Salesforce Consultant with HigherEchelon with a passion for finding the latest and greatest Salesforce features to share.